yamogoo/alma-design-system/apps/sparkpad/client/README.md

 > AlmaProtoKit includes a structured token system with support for JSON, YAML, and TypeScript.
 Tokens are organized under `tokens/src` (source), `tokens/build` (runtime output), and `tokens/structure.md`.

+**Figma Integration**

+AlmaProtoKit now includes **full support for exporting tokens to Figma**.
+The pipeline allows developers to work in a **code-driven system first**, ensuring tokens remain the single source of truth.

+- Forward flow (Code → Figma) is fully supported and integrated into the token pipeline.
+- Backward flow (Figma → Code) is technically possible for compatibility, but not recommended — since AlmaProtoKit is inherently **code-driven**, maintaining tokens directly in code is the primary workflow.

+This ensures teams can experiment with tokens in code while still syncing them into Figma for design collaboration, without creating a fragmented workflow.

 ## 💻 Demo

 > For details on project structure and module definitions, see [MANIFEST.md](./design-system/MANIFEST.md) and [MANIFEST.yaml](./design-system/MANIFEST.yaml).